mareskav/RouteMaker/README.md

 RouteMaker is trying to help with creating, measuring and downloading own maps and routes using https://mapy.cz/ maps and mapy.cz API.

-App is developed especially for needs of Cestou Vysočiny tourist organizers: https://www.stoky.cz/cestou-vysociny/a-1388
+App is developed especially for needs of Cestou Vysočiny trailer and tourist organizers: https://www.stoky.cz/cestou-vysociny/a-1388

 ## Try it!